PLab-SI/PicoQuake/docs/usage.md

 ## Connection

 Connect *PicoQuake* to your computer's USB port.
 Multiple devices can be connected at the same time.

+When connected and receiving power, the green LED will light up.
+The orange LED will light up when data is being acquired.

 !!! info "Short ID"
     Each *PicoQuake* has a 4 character ID that is used to identify it.
 It's printed on the label.
 All commands that require device identification use this ID.